What To Do When Procrastination Is Ruining Your Life?

 Key Takeaways

-• Procrastination can badly impact your mental health conditions and other areas of life, such as your career path.
+- Procrastination can badly impact your mental health conditions and other areas of life, such as your career path.

-• Start by recognizing our capability of achieving results and take small steps towards breaking the cycle of procrastination.
+You can also feel overwhelmed, especially when it becomes a habit. - Start by recognizing your capability of achieving results and take small steps towards breaking the cycle of procrastination.

-• Introduce healthy habits such as daily exercise, setting achievable goals, and getting enough sleep to combat chronic procrastination.
+- Introduce healthy habits such as daily exercise, setting achievable goals, and getting enough sleep to combat chronic procrastination.

-• Use specific productivity tools and apps to track progress and minimize distractions.
+- Use specific productivity tools and apps to track progress and minimize distractions.

-• A therapist can help you reduce anxiety and defeat procrastination; don’t be ashamed about this situation.
+- A therapist can help you reduce anxiety and defeat procrastination; don’t be ashamed about this situation.

 When procrastination is ruining your life?